Gabrieltgaldino/NRG_QT/docs/source/software_description/NRGTEN.rst

 The individual values of the fluctuations are displayed by passing the cursor over the graph.
 A '.png' image of the graph can be generated by clicking in the right top corner menu.
 The calculated vibrational entropy is shown in the left corner along with the name of the object.

 In cases where a ligand is defined, a differential between the unbound and bound state will be plotted, and the vibrational entropy of the free target will be shown.
-The differential will be plotted on the unbound structure and displayed in PyMOL in the "NRGTEN" group.
+The differential will be plotted on the unbound structure and displayed in Pymol in the "NRGTEN" group.
 Regions that become more rigid after ligand binding are shown in blue, and those that become more flexible are shown in red.
 The thickness is proportional to the intensity of the difference.

 .. image:: /_static/images/NRGTEN/NRGTEN_no_lig.png
        :alt: An example image
        :width: 100%
        :align: center

 When a multi-state object is provided, all differentials are plotted, and the user can view individual results by clicking on the button that matches the variant/ligand of interest.
-All differentials are mapped to the structure and displayed in PyMOL in the 'NRGTEN' group.
+All differentials are mapped to the structure and displayed in Pymol in the 'NRGTEN' group.

 .. image:: /_static/images/NRGTEN/dynasig_diff_mutants.png
        :alt: An example image